Social and Emotional Learning (SEL)

 In the sessions, students discuss topics relevant to their lives, creating a strong sense of belonging and community among peers, as well as allowing the teacher to learn more about each student on a deeper, more personal level.

 As a result of sharing in a respectful environment where people listen to and value those who contribute, the students discover a vital part of their personal identity—their own voice.
 And as their confidence and self–esteem grow, students begin to flourish in class and beyond.
+ISAZ is both a Kids at Hope School and provides instruction on the 7 Mindsets for all schools.

 Teachers Focus on Their Students' Well-Being